For Funds: What this project does

 Why this approach is different

-Instead of one model giving one opinion, the system uses adversarial roles:
+Instead of one model giving one opinion, the system uses 8 specialized agents with domain routing:

 This structure reduces one-sided model bias and improves interpretability for humans.